 What are the Nationals?
 How do I get them?

 National Certification Board for Therapeutic Massage & Bodyworkers (aka the Nationals) changed their name to the Board Certification for Therapeutic Massage & Bodywork.
 This is an additional certificate that helps prove your expertise as a massage therapist.
 Most employers do not request this.
 However, therapists with this certification may experience greater pay because they are considered more qualified.
 Most of our teachers have this certification, and we highly encourage the additional certificate for our graduates.
 In states where a test is necessary to receive a license, the Nationals can often take the place of sitting for an additional exam.
 You need 750 hours in a school and 250 working hours to take this exam.

 There are different massage therapist insurance agencies to consider.
 We are partnered with Associate Bodywork & Massage Professionals (ABMP) because of their advocacy for holistic health in the community.
 They also offer some of the best full-coverage insurance plan plus other career building member benefits.
 Go to https://www.abmp.com/home/ to learn more.
 If you sign up, our referral number is 133236.

 Why do I need insurance?

-Insurance covers you in case someone gets hurt while receiving a massage or after a massage.
+Insurance covers you in case someone gets hurt before, during, or after a massage.
 Most employers require that you have insurance, if it is not included with employment. *Please note that some modalities, like Hot Stone, are not covered under most insurance agency’s policies, unless you have taken the class at a qualified school.
-(That means that if a spa trains you, your insurance will not cover you).
-So, be careful with what employers ask you to do and always make sure you are covered.
+(That means that if a spa trains you, your personal insurance will not cover you).
+So, be careful with what employers ask you to do and always make sure you are covered!